Setting Perhaps a picnic table, perhaps a bench near

 Darling, you know what my favorite line is?
 No wait, my favorite is that her name is Holly Golightly, that’s my favorite.
 My all time, all time favorite.
 But when she says, Audrey I mean, it’s Holly says it in the movie, you know what I mean, it makes me dizzy, that “Reading dreams.
 That’s what started her walking down the road.
 Every day she’d walk a little further: a mile, and come home.
 Two miles, and come home.
 One day she just kept on.”

-It makes me feel almost like I could float away after that line.
+It makes me feel almost like I could float away with that line.
 So happy right now, just dreaming, with you.

 (Thoughtfully after a few moments.)